CloudLabsAI-Azure/M365-Copilot/labguide/Exercise 7.md

     - Specify keywords, message properties such as sent and received dates, or document properties such as file names or the date that a document was last changed.
 You can use more complex queries that use a Boolean operator, such as **AND, OR, NOT**, and **NEAR**.
 If you leave the keyword box empty, all content located in the specified content locations is included in the search results.

-    - Alternatively, you can select the **Show keyword list** checkbox and the enter a keyword in each row.
+    - Alternatively, you can select the **Show keyword list** checkbox and enter a keyword in each row.
 If you do this, the keywords on each row are connected by a logical operator (c:s) that is similar in functionality to the OR operator in the search query that's created.

     - You can add search conditions by selecting **Add condition** to narrow a search and return a more refined set of results.
 Each condition adds a clause to the search query that is created and run when you start the search.
 A condition is logically connected to the keyword query (specified in the keyword box) by a logical operator (c:c) that is similar in functionality to the AND operator.
 That means that items have to satisfy both the keyword query and one or more conditions to be included in the results.
 This is how conditions help to narrow your results.